silvR-AG/SQL-Data-Project/SQL-Technical.md

 #### Aggregations, Filters in queries:

+###### Aggregations:
+Aggregations are queries which are used to perform calculations of multiple datas and return a single value.
+Like finding out the sum of a set of values.
+Examples of aggregations are the SUM and COUNT clause.

+###### Filters
+SQL allows filtering data during querying.
+Using various techniques of filtering in SQL, one can simplify the output of queries without having to implement any separate query.
+Examples of filters are, GROUP BY , HAVING and FILTER clauses.

 #### Normalization:
 Normalization is the process of organizing the data and the attributes of a database.
 It is performed to reduce the data redundancy in a database and to ensure that data is stored logically.
 Data redundancy means having the same data but at multiple places.
 It is necessary to remove data redundancy because it causes anomalies in a database which makes it very hard for a database administrator to maintain it.